thomaswmorris/weathergen/README.rst

 Weathergen
 ==========

-``weathergen`` generates time-varying weather profiles for different locations on Earth, allowing for the simulations like `maria <https://github.com/thomaswmorris/maria>`_ to simulate climatologically-accurate ground-based astronomical observations.
+``weathergen`` generates time-varying weather profiles for different locations on Earth, allowing for the simulation frameworks like `maria <https://github.com/thomaswmorris/maria>`_ to simulate climatologically-accurate ground-based astronomical observations.

 Parameters
 -----------